Gregory Mahler, Academic Dean and

 At Earlham College this education is carried on with a concern for the world in which we live and for improving human society.
 The College strives to educate morally sensitive leaders for future generations.

 Therefore Earlham stresses global education, peaceful resolution of conflict, equality of persons, and high moral standards of personal conduct.

 Our ultimate goal here, as our Mission Statement suggests, involves your growth and development.
 Who are you going to be in four years?
 What kind of person are you going to be?
 How will you look at the world and society?
 What will your values be?
 What kind of job, what kind of career, what kind of vocation, are you going to be ready to pursue?

 Here is an answer to what is going to happen over the next four years.
-In your years at Earlham your experience will:
+With what we call our Ten Year Mindset, in your years at Earlham your experience will:

 Through our Earlham Seminars, our general education structures, and the wide range of disciplinary offerings that will face you here, you will graduate in four years — we hope — prepared to go into the world and play a role as a leader and a life-long learner.

 Today only a very small minority of American college students — somewhere between 8 percent and 2 percent, depending upon who is doing the counting — attend small liberal arts colleges.

 The liberal arts college has been called a “uniquely American” institution.